fkxdr/fkmde/README.md

   Invoke-Expression "& { $(Invoke-RestMethod https://raw.githubusercontent.com/fkxdr/fkmde/refs/heads/main/fkmde.ps1) } --enum C:\Windows 3"
 ```

-- **`--kill` Parameter**
-  This parameter triggers a script that implements techniques similar to those used by Clop Ransomware to disable and evade Microsoft Defender.
-The script is not hardcoded into `fkmde`, but dynamically fetched from an external source to avoid pre-execution detection.
-This should be used *only* in secure, isolated environments for research purposes.
-It is possible to specify a custom directory using the optional <path> argument to download and run the kill script.

 - **`--enum <path> [depth]` Parameter**
   This parameter performs a comprehensive enumeration of directories by using `MpCmdRun.exe`, scanning for exclusions or misconfigurations without relying on event logs or admin permissions.
 The script dynamically disables Windows Defender popup notifications during execution to provide a seamless experience without alerting users.
 Upon completion, it safely re-enables the notifications.

 - **`--silence` Parameter**
   Blocks outbound traffic from MDE processes (MsSense.exe, SenseCncProxy.exe, MsMpEng.exe, MpDlpService.exe) using Windows Firewall rules.
 This prevents telemetry and alerts from reaching Microsoft's cloud console.
 Requires admin privileges.
 Use `--unsilence` to remove the rules.

-- **`--unsilence` Parameter**
+  - **`--kill` Parameter**
-  Removes the firewall rules created by `--silence`.
+  This parameter triggers a script that implements techniques similar to those used by Clop Ransomware to disable and evade Microsoft Defender.
+The script is not hardcoded into `fkmde`, but dynamically fetched from an external source to avoid pre-execution detection.
+This should be used *only* in secure, isolated environments for research purposes.
+It is possible to specify a custom directory using the optional <path> argument to download and run the kill script.

 By default, the PowerShell [execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies) is set to `Restricted` on clients, and `RemoteSigned` on servers, when a new `powershell.exe` process is started.
 These policies block the execution of (unsigned) scripts, but they can be overriden within the current scope.
 However, this trick does not work when the execution policy is enforced through a GPO.
 In this case, after starting a new PowerShell session, you can load the script with the second command.